Greeks welcome Brexit vote as snub to overbearing Brussels

 Some Greeks said they wished Greece had stood its ground.

-"I wish we had the nerve of the English," said jeweler Stavros Karidis, 53.
+"I wish we had the nerve of the English," said jeweller Stavros Karidis, 53.
 "These people will stick to the verdict of the referendum."